 6. Indulge in a decadent brunch

-Brunch in Doha is serious business.
+Brunch in Doha is a serious business.
 Each of the major, 5-star hotels offers their take on a decadent brunch.
 Some have entertainment, others have multiple chocolate fountains – and they all go on for several hours.
 Check out this fabulous list of the best brunches in Doha.